matt-noonan/gdp/README.md

-# gdp

-add description of gdp here
+# gdp: Ghosts of Departed Proofs